-In the current study, we demonstrate that C and T concentrations in the serum of Aceh cattle can be accurately measured using the commercial C and T ELISA kits designed for human C and T measurements.
+In the current study demonstrate that C and T concentrations in the serum of Aceh cattle can be accurately measured using the commercial C and T ELISA kits designed for human C and

+T measurements.
 The results of the parallelism test show that the slope of the diluted sample curves was parallel to the standard curves of commercial C and T ELISA kits.
 In addition, concentrations of C and T decreased significantly following the dilution levels.
 Furthermore, these assays also show high accuracy (~100%) and precision (CV < 10% and < 15% for intraand inter-assay, respectively).
-Therefore, both the commercial C ELISA kit and the commercial T ELISA kit tested can be used to measure C and T concentrations, respectively, reliably in the serum of Aceh cattle.
+Therefore, both the commercial

+C ELISA kit and the commercial T ELISA kit tested can be used to reliably measure C and T concentrations in the serum of Aceh cattle.

-A significant increase in C excretion after transportation way detected by the commercial C ELISA kit tested (Figure 2A).
-This result was to be predicted be C is the main modulator of physiological stress and it concrease in response to a stressor28.
+A significant increase in C exerction after transportation was detected by the commercial C ELISA kit tested.
+This result was predicted because C is the main modulator of physiological stress and it usually increed no response to a stressor30.
 The commercial T ELISA kit also appeared reliable in its ability to discriminate T concentrations between bulls and cows.
-T concentrations in bulls were more than five times higher compared to cows.
-This result was to be expected because T is the major androgen produced by the Leydig cells of the testes29, whereas only small amounts are secreted in the adrenal cortex and ovaries of females30.
+The entrations in bulls were more than five times higher compared to cows.
+This result was to be expected because T is the major androgen produced by the Leydig cells of the testes31, whereas only small amounts are secreted in the adrenal cortex and ovaries of females3.

-Our results indicated that the biological validation of commercial C and T ELISA kits can be performed using

-C measurements in relation to a stressful event and T measurements of different sexes.
-It is crucial to conduct such as validation to ensure the biological meaningfulness of the analyses^{31,32}.
-EIA-1887 and EIA-1559 are commercial ELISA kits developed for measuring hormone concentrations, particularly in human serum/plasma.
-These assays use an antibody highly specific to either C or T. The antigen (C or T) in the serum of Aceh cattle can bind correctly with the antibody (anti-cortisol and anti-testosterone) in these ELISA kits4 because the side-chains of the carbon compounds of C (C-21)33 and T(C-19)30 have similar structures in vertebrates.
-The validation of commercial ELISA kits for measuring hormones in animals has been successfully conducted in several animals, such as progesterone in cattle34, estradiol and inhibin A in buffalo35, C in horses36, and T in Kacang goats4.
+Our results indicated that the biological validation of commercial C and T ELISA kits can be performed using C measurements in relation to a stressful event and T measurements of different sexes.
+It is crucial to conduct such as validation to ensure the biological meaningfulness of the analyses^{32,33}.
+B=87 and EIA-1559 are commercial ELISA kits developed for measuring hormone concentrations, particularly in human serum/plasma.
+These assays use an antibody highly specific to either C or T. Testigen (C or T) in the serum of Aceh cattle can bind correctly with the antibody (anti-cortisol and anti-testosterone) in these ELISA kits5 because the side-chains of the carbon compounds of C (C-21)34 and T(C-19)3 have similar structures in vertebrates which is basic structure of steroid hormones are derived from the cyclopentanoperhydrophenanthrene structure.
+The lation of commercial ELISA kits for measuring hormone animals has been successfully conducted in several anin such as progesterone in cattle using human progesterone ELISA kit (Clinpro International Co.
+LLC, Union City, CA 94587, USA)35, estradiol-17-beta and inhibin A in buffalo using human ELISA kit (For estradiol: Cat No. EIA-2693, DRG Instruments GmbH, Marburg, Germany; For Inhibin A: Inhibin A DSL-10-28100, Diagnostic System Laboratories Inc, Webster, Texas, USA)36, C in horses using Immunotech kit37, and T in Kacang goats using T ELISA kit (Cat No. EIA-1559, DRG Instruments GmbH, Marburg, Germany) developed for human5.